Updated: Jan 24

 Dependency on China for sourcing API – expected to get impacted by the recent COVID outbreak

-Food security becoming key for all countries – they may move to localize production of agrochemicals
+Food security becoming key for all countries – they may move to localize the production of agrochemicals

 2. Key Historical Financials